JoaoCostaIFG/Workshop-Introduction-Python-3/presentation/separate_slides/Iteration.md

 ---

+## Standard Itertools Module

+This [module](https://docs.python.org/3/library/itertools.html) brings a wide array of tools to work with iteration, we advise you to give it a read in your spare time.
+Some noteworthy methods:

+- `itertools.takewhile(predicate, iterable)`:
+Takes elements from an iterable (or generator) while `predicate` is true.
+Argument `predicate` can be a simple comparison or a lambda function, for example.

+- `itertools.chain(*iterables)`
+Takes various iterable objects and returns an iterator that ties all objects together (given two lists, it would return an iterator that once list1 is over, iteratres through list2).

+---

 ## Under the Hood

 This topic may be confusing for begginners of the language, but can provide an invaluable look into how Python magically handles iteration and for loops for you.